CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/009-env-management.md

 ## Types of users

-Before dwelling into the details of each environment, it is important to mention the main types of users in CluedIn and understand their areas of responsibility.
-Generally, there are 4 main types of users:
+Before dwelling into the details of each environment, it is important to mention the main types of users and CluedIn roles that should be assigned to them.
+These roles reflect the areas of users' responsibility.
+Generally, there are 4 main roles:

-- Admin – this user is responsible for overall platform configuration as well as user and access management.
+- Administrator – this user is responsible for overall platform configuration as well as user and access management.
-- Data architect – this user is responsible for setting up the overall data strategy, creating mapping, and configuring various data management elements (rules, glossary, streams, enrichers).
+- Data Architect – this user is responsible for setting up the overall data strategy, creating mapping, and configuring various data management elements (rules, glossary, streams, enrichers).
-- Data steward – this user is responsible for conducting data cleaning and data management activities.
+- Data Steward – this user is responsible for conducting data cleaning and data management activities.
-- View-only user – this user can view the elements in CluedIn, but cannot make any changes.
+- User – this user has view-only permissions and can view the elements in CluedIn, but cannot make any changes.

-You can implement these types of users with the help of [roles](/administration/roles).
-The reason why we mention these types of users is that they have different privileges in each environment.
+To learn more about roles, check out our dedicated [article](/administration/roles).
+The reason we mention these roles is because they should have different privileges in each environment.

 ## Development environment